Multipath TCP: Multipath QUIC

+The IETF is currently developing the QUIC protocol that integrates the features that are traditionally found in the TCP, TLS and HTTP protocols.
+It can be extended to support the same use cases as Multipath TCP.
+A first design for Multipath QUIC has been proposed, implemented and evaluated.

 Stream Control Transmission Protocol

 Stream Control Transmission Protocol (SCTP) is a reliable in-order datagram stream transport protocol originally intended for telecommunication signaling.
 It supports concurrent use of multiple access links and allows the application to influence the access interface selections on a datagram stream basis.
 It also supports mobility via access renegotiation.
 Hence, SCTP is also a transport layer solution.
 It offers type 3 flow granularity with concurrency, but with more flow scheduling control than Multipath TCP.
 It also fully supports mobility in a fashion similar to Multipath TCP.